Upselling and cross-selling techniques in retail

 ‘Placing products with their complements may expose consumers to more relevant categories and thus lead to more impulse and unplanned purchases’- Roggeveen et al (2019) .

-Cross-selling ideas include displaying complementary products such as:
+Cross-selling techniques include displaying complementary products such as:

 - Hair accessories with hair care products